 There are many groups and organisations that are trying to fight censorship.
 Mass M.I.C. is a non-profit

-trying to promote and preserve free speech in music.
-P.O.A.A.F.A. is a groupd that deals with issues like
+organization trying to promote and preserve free speech in music.
+P.O.A.A.F.A. is a group that deals with issues

-first amendment issues and defamation.
-These organizations were formed because people got fed up with
+like censorship, first amendment issues and defamation.
+These organizations were formed because people got fed

 There are many pros an cons to censorship.
 Censorship is meant to keep children away from inappropriate

-ideas and language that may be found in the music.
-Censorship is alos a violation of the first amendment, which
+thoughts, ideas and language that may be found in the music.
+Censorship is also a violation of the first

 The quotes came from: